 Verdict

-Of all the home-use appliances I have tried , the HoMedics Gel Shiatsu Back & Shoulder Massager is my favourite so far.
+Of all the home-use appliances I have tried, the HoMedics Gel Shiatsu Back & Shoulder Massager is my favourite so far.

-The gel-coated nodes come surprisingly close to replicating the sensation of fingers kneading flesh, although the omnipresent whirr of the massage heads always shatters the illusion.
+The gel-coated nodes come surprisingly close to replicating the sensation of fingers kneading the flesh, although the omnipresent whirr of the massage heads always shatters the illusion.

 I find I relax fully into a massage when I can hear the steady tempo of my own breathing and that’s not possible with the HoMedics appliance or other units on the market.